hzeller/timg/README.md

 # If you want to include video decoding, also install these additional libraries
 sudo apt install libavcodec-dev libavformat-dev

+sudo apt install libavdevice-dev # If you want to read from video devices such as v4l2

 sudo apt install pandoc  # If you want to recreate the man page
 ```